FabseGP/Fabse-s_Happy_Linux_Install/Artix_install/README.md

 the sizes of these partitions is adjusted when executing the script
 - LUKS-encryption and subvolumes for the BTRFS-partition
 - A user with your preferred username and password, as well as a custom root-password
-- A costum hostname, your preferred timezone, your preferred language and your preferred keyboard layout
+- A custom hostname, your preferred timezone, your preferred language and your preferred keyboard layout